V4Fire/Client/src/core/component/directives/in-view/README.md

 Also, the directive can take an array of options for multiple observing.

+**Notice:** If you wanna observe a single element with multiple observers then the observers should have different thresholds.

 ```
 < .&__class v-in-view = [{ &
   threshold: 0.7,